archivesunleashed/aut-docs/Spark-Installing-Spark-Notebook-on-a-Cloud-Computer.md

 ### Step Six: Test that Warcbase and Spark are working
 - verify that the shell works by navigating to your spark-shell directory and running: `./bin/spark-shell`
 - if you don't get a bunch of errors, try: `./bin/spark-shell --jars /home/ubuntu/warcbase/target/warcbase-0.1.0-SNAPSHOT-fatjar.jar` to initalize warcbase
 - Try this following script.
 In order to paste code, type `paste` and then Ctrl+D when you finish it up.
+Depending on your directory, you might need to change `/home/ubuntu/warcbase/src/test/resources/arc/example.arc.gz` to the path where warcbase is.

 ```
 import org.warcbase.spark.matchbox._